 A University of Alaska Meritorious Service award will be presented to Juneau community volunteer Peter Freer, who served on the City and Borough of Juneau Assembly and on the board for everything from Perseverance Theatre to the Glacier Swim Club.
 Meritorious service awards, approved by the UA Board of Regents, are also going to arts advocate Jeff Budd in Sitka and fishing industry innovator Larry Painter in Ketchikan.

 The gender breakdown of the graduating class of 2016 is 60% women and 40% men.
 Nearly 9% of UAS graduates are Alaska Native/American Indian.

 The Juneau commencement ceremony is immediately followed by a catered reception in the Lakeside Grill in the Mourant building on the UAS Auke Lake campus.
 Shuttle service will be available from the main campus parking area to the REC center.
-The event is simulcast on UATV Cable Channel 11 and other locations in Alaska.
-See this link for complete list: http://uatv.alaska.edu/cable.html.
-It will also be live streamed on UATV http://uatv.alaska.edu/
+The event is simulcast as well as other locations in Alaska.

 Press Release Contact

 Cell: 907-321-2755, Office: 907-796-6530